 Figure 1 shows a typical cinematic story structure.
 This is useful for brand storytelling.
 Act 1 involves setting the scene, introducing the characters, conflict and setting.
-It concludes with a climax or set-back (turning point 1 (TP1)).
+It then concludes with a climax or set-back (turning point 1 (TP1)).
 Act 2 develops the story, with rising action and tension, and concluding with another climax or set-back (turning point 2 (TP2)).
-In the last act, the dénouement, the story reaches a climax, and resolves.
+Finally, in the last act, the dénouement, the story reaches a climax, and resolves.
 For brands, consider and dramatise the problem it must solve, and finally the benefit it must deliver.

 Great stories tend to recognise deep truths, important life lessons

 For example, that good always triumphs over evil.
 That every cloud has a silver lining – i.e. that you can derive some benefit from every bad thing that happens to you.
 Or that fortune favours the brave – that drive and determination is essential to success.
 Christopher Booker’s Jungian-influenced analysis of stories and their psychological meaning, espoused seven basic plots (2).
-Margaret Mark and Carol S. Pearson highlight eighteen, eight guides or gifts and ten warnings (3).
+Margaret Mark and Carol S. Pearson subsequently highlighted eighteen: eight guides or gifts and ten warnings (3).
 Figure 2 shows eight familiar stories mapped to Mark and Pearson’s need-states.

 ‘Transformations’ deal with significant change in attitude, behaviour or personal growth.
 ‘Overcoming the Monster’ stories are crime and adventure staples.
-They feature archetypal heroes (and villains).
-Including George and the Dragon.
+They feature archetypal heroes (and villains) such as George and the Dragon.
 Also James Bond vs. Scaramanga (The Man with the Golden Gun).
 And Harry Potter, growing from boy to man, while battling Voldemort.

-The typical story-line is baddie does bad thing (set-up), goodie fights baddie and loses (story development, set-back) and then goodie digs deeper, fights back and wins the day (dénouement).
+The typical story-line is baddie does bad thing (set-up), goodie fights baddie and loses (story development, set-back).
+Then goodie digs deeper, fights back and wins the day (dénouement).
 In Bram Stoker’s Dracula, he kills a young maiden and then goes after Harker, the hero’s fiancée.
-Harker and friends then hunt and eventually kill Dracula thus saving Harker’s fiancée (and allowing them to live happily ever after).
+Harker and friends then hunt and eventually kill Dracula.
+Thus saving Harker’s fiancée (and allowing them to live happily ever after).